silverwind/uppie/README.md

 - `multiple`: allow multiple files to be selected.
 - `webkitdirectory`: enable directory uploads in Chrome and Firefox.
-- `allowdirs`: enable experimental directory upload API in Firefox and Edge.

 ## PHP example